MasiarNovine/typst_resume_template/README.md

 # A resume template in typst

 This is a template for a resume in typst.
-It can be simply imported at the start of a typst file:
+It can be simply imported at the start of a `typ` file:

 ```rust
 #import "template": *